Travelling in Bangladesh: survival of the fittest

 My elbows were sharper, I was pushing myself onto the train, along with sweaty, huge women balancing bags and children and infants- I pushed in all directions with my huge backpack, and I got on the train.
 Yey!

 I started to feel a slight panic as I realised I had to get off quickly- bag and all- and I found a lioness' strength, (I might even have roared) lifted up my huge bag, pressed it out the window as I screamed to people to get away to not get hit, and then I climbed out the small window, just as the train started to move.
-There was a nail in the window which my trousers got stuck in (I was wearing these, you know, traveller's pants, thai fisherman pants, with a lot of fabric) and as I fell out from the window, train moving, my trousers got torn, all the way from the very bottom, to the very top, and as I landed (not so smoothly) on the platform, I realised that women were looking at me, horrified, and soon came running towards me with shawls and blankets to cover me up, as I was showing ALL OF MY LEGS to the whole platform- obviously everyone was already staring at me, and then on top of this, I was showing all this skin- VERY BAD ACTION in a very Muslim country.
+There was a nail in the window which my trousers got stuck in (I was wearing these, you know, traveller's pants, Thai fisherman pants, with a lot of fabric) and as I fell out from the window, train moving, my trousers got torn, all the way from the very bottom, to the very top, and as I landed (not so smoothly) on the platform, I realised that a group of women were looking at me, horrified, and soon came running towards me with shawls and blankets to cover me up, as I was showing ALL OF MY LEGS to the whole platform- obviously everyone was already staring at me, and then on top of this, I was showing all this skin- VERY BAD ACTION in a very Muslim country.
 I was so grateful to the women helping me, and while they covered me, I found some new clothing to put on.

-We were just outside of the city, and the air already felt fresher, and I could see flat fields far away.
+We were just outside of the city, and the air already felt fresher, and I could see flat green fields far away.

 Everyone sat down on the platform ground to wait, and many settled to stare at me.
 I was now used to this pastime of staring, and sat myself down, too, on the platform ground, and stared right back.
 Some shared fruits with me, I shared samosas with them.
 We had a silent staring dialogue.